ondrejsika/proxmox-training/README.md

 ### Directory

-Path on node's filesystem.
+A path on node's filesystem.
 You can store anything.
 You have to use __qcow2 images__ for VM images.

 ### NFS